Welcome to Little Women for Little Women in Afghanistan

 Alaina started a team of girls from her school called Little Women for Little Women in Afghanistan in the spring of 2007.
 Eighteen girls from Davidson Road Elementary School in Lake Country joined the team which has focused their incredible energy and spearheaded many events and projects to support Afghan girls and women.

 To date, Little Women has raised over $375,000.
-100% of all donated funds are sent to Afghanistan through the mother organization, Canadian Women for Women in Afghanistan to pay the salaries of Afghan teachers, train teachers, support education initiatives, libraries and community projects.
+100% of the funds raised through Little Women go to CW4WAfghan and are allocated to their programs in Afghanistan as described on their website.
 The “Littles” participate annually in the International Women’s Day celebrations across the country and march proudly for children’s rights on Children’s Rights Day June 1st.

 Through raising funds and awareness, Little Women for Little Women support education projects in Afghanistan, so that girls and women in Afghanistan will have their human rights restored, live freely and in peace.

 Our fundraising supports education projects in Afghanistan.
-We send 100% of our donated money to Canadian Women for Women in Afghanistan and other groups that direct projects in Afghanistan.
+100% of the funds raised through Little Women go to CW4WAfghan and are allocated to their programs in Afghanistan as described on their website.
 We support projects that are created and managed by Afghan women or communities.